THGLab/IDPForge/README.md

 ## Getting started

 The environment can be built via `conda env create -f env.yml`, and optionally `pip install -e .`.
 This repo also requires `openfold` utilities, please refer to https://openfold.readthedocs.io/en/latest/Installation.html for installation instructions.
 The dependencies largely overlap with ones required by openfold.
-If you have issues installing from yml file, it is recommended to follow the installation by openfold, and then activate the environment and install other dependencies `conda install einops fairscale omegaconf hydra-core mdtraj -c conda-forge`.
+If you have issues installing from yml file, it is recommended to follow the installation by openfold, and then activate the environment and install other dependencies `conda install einops mdtraj -c conda-forge`.

 ESM2 utilities are refactored into this repo for network modules and exploring the effects of ESM embedding on IDP modeling.
 Alternatively, it can be installed from their github https://github.com/facebookresearch/esm.git, or via pip install `pip install fair-esm`.